anirudh-som/anirudh-som.github.io/_pages/home.md

     "The ability to simplify means to eliminate the unnecessary so that the necessary may speak. — Hans Hofmann", "The secret of change is to focus all of your energy not on fighting the old, but on building the new. — Socrates", "Don’t explain your philosophy.
-Embody it. — Epictetus", "He who angers you conquers you. — Elizabeth Kenny", "Luck is what happens when preparation meets opportunity. — Seneca", "You must be shapeless, formless, like water. — Bruce Lee", "The obstacle is the way. — Marcus Aurelius", "Opportunities multiply as they are seized. — Sun Tzu", "It is not the strongest of the species that survives, but the one most responsive to change. — Charles Darwin" ];
+Embody it. — Epictetus", "He who angers you, conquers you. — Elizabeth Kenny", "Luck is what happens when preparation meets opportunity. — Seneca", "You must be formless, shapeless, like water. — Bruce Lee", "The obstacle is the way. — Marcus Aurelius", "Opportunities multiply as they are seized. — Sun Tzu", "It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is most responsive to change. — Charles Darwin"
+  ];

   const randomIndex = Math.floor(Math.random() * quotes.length);